emdete/log4logging/README.md

   logging must support
 - MDCs are a nice thing to transport information through foreign libraries that log but are missing context information
+- a filtering by logger is sometimes usefull for debugging busy servers
+- support for threading

+anti features
+--

+features that will not make it into this project:

+- colored logging
+- dependencies on foreign libraries
+- timezones
+- config that can better be done in code

+so no PRs about those please. feel free to add it for your own benefit.